ricardogomes/ipl-teams-students/README.md

 ## Data

 These scripts require CSV files under the input directory (and channels subdirectory).
 For the initial student creation the script expects a file under inputs called **students.csv**.
-For the channels the user can choose which file to process for each Channel.
+For the channels the file should be named exactly as the actual channel name (minus the csv extension).

 For both the initial students and the channels the files need to have a field called **email** (can be seen in the examples).
 The files can have other fields (they are not considered).